ronitnag04/leetcode/sync-problems-template/README.md

 Follow the steps below to migrate your files

 ### Packages Used
 Make sure the following packages and libraries are installed on your device.
-You may need to add packages not listed. here
+You may need to add packages that are not listed here.
 - Numpy
 - Pandas
 - Selenium